TimDesanti/TimDesanti.github.io/docs/06-PCB-Design/PCB-Design.md

 ---

 ## Overview
 This PCB design contains all the components from the schematic design.
 The motor will have female header pins to allow a custom length from the board to wherever it needs to be placed.
-Additionally, the microcontroller footprint will also have female headers, as it was already constructed due to breadboarding.
+Additionally, the microcontroller footprint will also have female headers, as it was already constructed due to my breadboarding.

 PCB Front Layer:
 <img width="1840" height="1266" alt="image" src="https://github.com/user-attachments/assets/95730f11-5946-48b7-b9f8-c316ab4ac70c" />